resourceguru/api-docs/endpoints/resources.md

 id | integer | Unique identifier for this Resource. archived | boolean | If `true`, then this Resource is archived. color | string | Color used to highlight this Resource. email | string | Email address for this Resource.
-Only applicable to human Resources. image | string | Image of this Resource. job_title | string | Job title on this Resource.
-Only applicable to human Resources. name | string | Name of this Resource. notes | string | Notes about this Resource. updated_at | timestamp | Last updated date and time in ISO 8601.
+Only applicable to Resources linked to User Accounts. image | string | Image of this Resource. job_title | string | Job title on this Resource.
+Only applicable to Resources linked to User Accounts. name | string | Name of this Resource. notes | string | Notes about this Resource. updated_at | timestamp | Last updated date and time in ISO 8601.